discord-jda/JDA/README.md

 It is highly compatible with JDA and Discord4J and allows playing audio from YouTube, Soundcloud, Twitch, Bandcamp and [more providers](https://github.com/lavalink-devs/lavaplayer#supported-formats).
 The library can easily be expanded to more services by implementing your own AudioSourceManager and registering it.
+We recommend to also use [udpqueue](#udpqueue-an-extension-of-jda-nas) in addition to lavaplayer, to avoid stuttering issues caused by GC pauses.

 It is recommended to read the [Usage](https://github.com/lavalink-devs/lavaplayer#usage) section of Lavaplayer to understand a proper implementation.
-<br>Sedmelluq provided a demo in his repository which presents an example implementation for JDA:
+Sedmelluq provided a demo in his repository which presents an example implementation for JDA: https://github.com/lavalink-devs/lavaplayer/tree/master/demo-jda
-https://github.com/lavalink-devs/lavaplayer/tree/master/demo-jda

 ### [udpqueue](https://github.com/MinnDevelopment/udpqueue.rs) (an extension of [jda-nas](https://github.com/sedmelluq/jda-nas))